A GUIDE TO GROWING PEACE LILYAdd this easy-care houseplant to your home for instant flower power

 Ideal temperatures range from 65-80 degrees F. Plants can suffer severe damage or die if exposed to temperatures below 45 degrees F. Peace lily prefers normal or high humidity that mimics its native rainforest habitat, and benefits from supplemental air moisture during winter when home humidity is low.

-Grow in a rich, potting mix that contains perlite or bark for drainage, such as Ivy May Redwoods.
+Grow in a rich, potting mix that contains perlite or bark for drainage.
 Peace lily prefers a soil pH that is slightly acid or neutral.

 Plants prefer being slightly rootbound.
 Grow in a container that is 1 to 2 inches wider than the root ball and has adequate drainage holes.